Want to know how to set up Rich Pins on Pinterest in no time at all?

 - Article – shows the headline, title, description and author of your article and blog post (I'll show you how to do it quickly in this post!).

 - Product – lets you show the price, stock level/status and a description of the product on pins from your website.

-The good news is… if you want to set up Article Rich Pins for your blog and you are on WordPress, then keep reading as I have a super simple solution for you below.
+The good news is… it's working for most people, so if you want to set up Article Rich Pins for your blog and you are on WordPress, then keep reading as I have explained it, step by step, below.